Skip to main content

 • a protic solvent that can form H-bonds

-Over the next billion years, dioxygen rose to perhaps 0.2 - 2% (compared to the present levels of 20%) Why?
-Because the early atmosphere was reducing, the added oxygen combined with a large "sink" of reduced metals (like elemental Cu and Fe) or nonmetals (like C and ammonia), preventing a large buildup.
+Over the next billion years, dioxygen rose to perhaps 0.2-2% (compared to present levels of 20%).
+Why?
+Because the early atmosphere was reducing, the added oxygen combined with a large "sink" of reduced metals (such as elemental Cu and Fe) or nonmetals (such as C and ammonia), preventing a large buildup.
 Only after these reduced substances were "titrated" did dioxygen build up to present levels.
 In addition, the oxygen might have increased weathering (by oxidation) of sulfur deposits, which can lead to sulfides entering the ocean, which could precipitate ocean iron ions necessary for cyanobacterial chemistry.
-This would constrain cyanobacterial growth until dioxygen levels in the atmosphere increased enough, so sulfides were converted to sulfates.
-This first increase in atmospheric oxygen is often called the Great Oxidation Event as it correlated and presumably caused one of the greatest mass extinctions (of anaerobic organisms) of all time.
+This would constrain cyanobacterial growth until atmospheric dioxygen levels increased enough to convert sulfides to sulfates.
+This first increase in atmospheric oxygen is often called the Great Oxidation Event, as it correlated and presumably caused one of the greatest mass extinctions (of anaerobic organisms) of all time.

-Around 2.3 billion years ago, redox chemistry changed as trace dioxygen had accumulated in the atmosphere, although isotope evidence suggests that little dioxygen was found in water.
-Around 1.8 - 1.5 billion years ago, the earth's atmosphere became somewhat oxygenated, coinciding with the development of eukaryotic organisms.
-Until then, life was restricted to the oceans since no ozone could absorb dangerous UV radiation.
-The buildup of dioxygen in the air must have led to another extinction of anaerobic organisms since, as we shall see, oxygen metabolism products are very toxic.
+Around 2.3 billion years ago, redox chemistry changed as trace amounts of dioxygen accumulated in the atmosphere, although isotope evidence suggests that little dioxygen was present in water.
+Around 1.8-1.5 billion years ago, Earth's atmosphere became somewhat oxygenated, coinciding with the emergence of eukaryotic organisms.
+Until then, life was restricted to the oceans because there was no ozone layer to absorb dangerous UV radiation.
+The buildup of dioxygen in the air must have led to another extinction of anaerobic organisms, since, as we shall see, oxygen metabolism products are very toxic.
 Some evolved to use dioxygen.
 Ozone developed, and life could migrate from the sea to the land.
 It wasn't until around 600 million years ago that animals arose, however.
 Was this event associated with developing a fully oxygenated (20%) atmosphere?
-Recent evidence, which shows that substantial oxygen wasn't available in the deep sea until about 600 million years, seems to suggest that.
-Based on an analysis of iron compounds in Newfoundland waters, oxygen was very low in the sea 580 million years ago, during the Gaskier's glaciation period.
+Recent evidence shows that substantial oxygen wasn't available in the deep sea until about 600 million years ago, suggesting that.
+Based on an analysis of iron compounds in Newfoundland waters, oxygen levels were very low in the sea 580 million years ago, during the Gaskiers glaciation.
 Immediately after that, it rose to levels consistent with atmospheric dioxygen levels of 15%, which is necessary for large animals.
 Similar trends in carbon and sulfur isotopes in marine rocks in Oman also suggest large increases in oxygen at the end of the Gaskiers glaciation period.
 What caused this second great oxygenation event?
-One possibility is that organic matter was sequestered from a reaction with atmospheric dioxygen, as clays bound organic molecules in the ocean and lichens and zooplankton facilitated weather and production of insoluble organic material in the oceans.
+One possibility is that organic matter was sequestered from reactions with atmospheric dioxygen, as clays bound organic molecules in the ocean, and lichens and zooplankton facilitated weathering and the production of insoluble organic material in the oceans.

-Dioxygen is critically important for higher organisms, so understanding its chemistry becomes important.
-This chapter will show that dioxygen is a ground state diradical with low solubility in an aqueous solution.
-It reacts in a kinetically sluggish fashion in the oxidation reaction and forms toxic byproducts as it gets reduced.
-Life forms evolved ways to deal with these problems, including ways to increase its solubility (with dioxygen binding and transport proteins) and enzymes (that could activate it kinetically and detoxify oxygen by-products).
+Dioxygen is critically important to higher organisms, so understanding its chemistry is essential.
+This chapter will show that dioxygen is a ground-state diradical with low solubility in an aqueous solution.
+It reacts kinetically slowly in the oxidation reaction and forms toxic byproducts upon reduction.
+Life forms evolved ways to deal with these problems, including increasing their solubility (with dioxygen-binding and transport proteins) and using enzymes (that could activate it kinetically and detoxify oxygen by-products).
 Dioxygen is toxic to many cells.
 Obligate aerobes die in an oxygen environment as this excellent oxidizing agent oxidizes many of their cellular components.
-Several strains of bacteria swim away from high levels of dioxygen.
-A graph showing the log of survival vs. log pO2 is linear, with a negative slope for various organisms, including mice, fish, rats, rabbits, and insects.
-Pure oxygen can induce people's chest soreness, coughs, and sore throats.
-Premature infants put in pure dioxygen environments often developed blindness due to retrolental fibroplasia (a build-up of fibrous tissue behind the lens).
+Several strains of bacteria swim away from high dioxygen levels.
+A graph of log survival vs. log pO2 is linear, with a negative slope across various organisms, including mice, fish, rats, rabbits, and insects.
+Pure oxygen can cause chest soreness, coughing, and a sore throat.
+Premature infants placed in pure oxygen environments often developed blindness due to retrolental fibroplasia (a buildup of fibrous tissue behind the lens).
 The trade-off for this toxicity is clear.
 Energy is derived from organic molecules through oxidation.
 Before dioxygen became available to power aerobic catabolism of reduced molecules like fatty acids and less reduced sugars, such molecules were only partially oxidized.
 The glycolytic pathway, found in most organisms, oxidizes glucose (6 Cs) to two pyruvate molecules (3 Cs).
-With the availability of dioxygen, pathways evolved (Kreb Cycle, mitochondrial electron transport/oxidative phosphorylation) that allowed pyruvate to be fully oxidized to carbon dioxide, releasing much more energy.
+With the availability of dioxygen, pathways evolved (Krebs Cycle, mitochondrial electron transport/oxidative phosphorylation) that allowed pyruvate to be fully oxidized to carbon dioxide, releasing much more energy.

 The Properties of Dioxygen

-It is important to understand the properties of dioxygen since oxidation reactions using its power not only our bodies but our entire civilization.
+It is important to understand the properties of dioxygen since oxidation reactions involving O2 power not only our bodies but our entire civilization.
 We will concentrate on biological reactions, but even these show the same characteristics as non-biological ones.

 First, we will try to understand these properties of oxygen, and then we will see how organisms overcome these problems to use dioxygen.

-We can understand both of these properties by looking at the molecular orbitals of oxygen and its reduction products, as shown in the diagrams below.
-Ground state oxygen is a diradical, which explains the paramagnetic behavior of oxygen.
-The two unpaired oxygen each have a spin state of 1/2 for a total resultant spin S of 1, making ground state oxygen a triplet (2S+1) = 3.
-Organic molecules typically undergo 2 electron oxidation steps.
+We can understand both properties by examining the molecular orbitals of oxygen and its reduction products, as shown in the diagrams below.
+Ground-state oxygen is a diradical, which explains its paramagnetic behavior.
+The two unpaired electrons have a spin state of 1/2, giving a total resultant spin S of 1, making ground-state oxygen a triplet (2S+1) = 3.
+Organic molecules typically undergo 2-electron oxidation steps.
 Consider the stepwise oxidation of methane below.
 The oxidation number of C in methane is -4, -2 in methanol, 0 in formaldehyde, +2 in formic acid, and finally, +4 in carbon dioxide, indicating two electron losses in each step.
 These states are shown in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\):

 The two electrons lost by the organic substrate are added to oxygen.
 However, since the two lost electrons are spin-paired, a spin flip must occur to allow the electrons to enter the unfilled oxygen orbitals.
-Alternatively, energy can be put into ground state dioxygen to produce excited state singlet oxygen (S=0, 2S+1 = 1).
-The source of the large activation energy required (about 25 kcal or 105 kJ/mol) to flip the electron spin accounts for the kinetic sluggishness of reactions of dioxygen with organic reactants.
+Alternatively, energy can be put into ground-state dioxygen to produce excited-state singlet oxygen (S=0, 2S+1 = 1).
+The large activation energy required (about 25 kcal, or 105 kJ/mol) to flip the electron spin accounts for the sluggish kinetics of dioxygen reactions with organic reactants.

-A traditional Lewis structure for ground state dioxygen can not be easily written since the electrons are added in pairs, and dioxygen is a diradical.
+A traditional Lewis structure for ground-state dioxygen cannot be easily written, since the electrons are added in pairs and dioxygen is a diradical.
 There are 6 electrons in the sigma molecular orbitals from second shell electrons (two each in σ2s, σ2s*, and σ2p,) and 6 electrons in the pi molecular orbitals from second shell electrons (two each in two different π2p orbitals, and one electron each in two different π2p*), so the net number of electrons in bonding orbitals is 4, giving a bond order (or number of 2).
-In contrast, it is easy to write the Lewis structure of singlet, excited state oxygen since all electrons can be viewed as paired, with two net bonds (1 sigma, 1 pi) connecting the oxygen atoms.
+In contrast, it is easy to write the Lewis structure of the singlet excited-state oxygen, since all electrons are paired, with two net bonds (1 sigma, 1 pi) connecting the oxygen atoms.
 Figure \(\PageIndex{2}\) shows the molecular orbital diagram for ground and excited state dioxygen.

 Figure \(\PageIndex{2}\): Molecular orbital diagram for ground and excited state dioxygen